divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Local container orchestration with ``docker-compose.yml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will need this in order to be able to run the application locally for development purposes.
-Create a
+Create a ``docker-compose.yml`` file, :ref:`for local development purposes <docker-compose-local>`.
+This will replicate
-``docker-compose.yml`` file, :ref:`for local development purposes <docker-compose-local>`.
-This will replicate the
+the ``web`` image used in cloud deployments, allowing you to run the application in an environment as close to that of
-``web`` image used in cloud deployments, and will set up:
+the cloud servers as possible.
+Amongst other things, it will allow the project to use a Postgres or MySQL database

-* a Postgres or MySQL database (choose the appropriate lines below) running in a local container
+(choose the appropriate lines below) running in a local container, and provides convenient access to files inside the
-* local file storage
+containerised application.

 ..  code-block:: yaml
     :emphasize-lines: 21-